kegsay/flow-jsdoc/README.md

 }
 ```

-Use JSDoc to represent Flow annotations.
 The goal of this project is to make type checking as easy as running a linter, so you can take any project and run the following to get type errors:
 ```
  $ flow-jsdoc -d ./lib -o ./annotated
  $ flow check --all ./annotated